Flotomate/product_docs/source/package-deployment/sp-deployment-request.rst

         ii. **Platform**: Select the platform for which you are deploying Package/Packages.
 Currently, we support only Windows and Linux.
             For a Registry Request, the default platform is Windows.

-        iii. **Deployment Action**:  It shows whether the deployment is for install or uninstall of Packages.
-This info is missing in a Registry Request.

-        iv. **Deployment Policy**: Select a Deployment policy from the drop-down list.
+        iii. **Deployment Policy**: Select a Deployment policy from the drop-down list.
 A Deployment Policy governs how the deployment of Packages is carried out.
 Learn about :doc:`Deployment Policies <sp-setting-up-a-deployment-policy>`.

-        v. **Install After**: Provide a date and time after which the request tells the Computers to commence the installation process
+        vi. **Install After**: Provide a date and time after which the request tells the Computers to commence the installation process

-        vi.  **Expire After**: This is the date and time after which the request ceases to be a valid request.
+        v.  **Expire After**: This is the date and time after which the request ceases to be a valid request.

     b. **Select Package**: Here you add the Package/Packages/Registry/Registries that you want to deploy.